 Tags are identifiers that can be added to objects such as categories, groupings, or categorizations.
 Tags should be concise.
-When using Tags, please maintain wording to a maximum of two words.
+When using tags, maintain wording to a maximum of two words.

 F. Avatar Row (Optional)

-Avatar Row is a collection of inline user images that indicate a group of users associated with the object.
-Use Avatar Row to indicate users in a meeting, users assigned to a task, or users in a message thread.
+An avatar row is a collection of inline user images that indicate a group of users associated with the object.
+Use an avatar row to indicate users in a meeting, users assigned to a task, or users in a message thread.

 G. Description (Optional)

 A description is used to provide supplementary information relating to the object.
-The description label can wrap up to 3 lines and will truncate after that.
+The description label can wrap up to three lines and will truncate after that.

 H. Attribute (Optional)